 ■ To Narita Airport, Izu and Atami, and Odawara

-First of all, head south on your platform and descend to platform 5 and 6 via the Busta Shinjuku / JR Shinjuku Miraina Tower Overpass.
-This transfer may take up to 10 minutes, depending on which platform you arrive at.
+Once you go through the southern end of your platform and go down to platforms 5 and 6 via the Busta Shinjuku/JR Shinjuku Miraina Tower Overpass, it may take about 10 minutes to reach the platforms, depending on which platform you are walking from.